 - The NSW Wetland Recovery Program (WRP), NSW Rivers Environmental Restoration Program (RERP) and NSW Riverbank Project aim to deliver long-term and permanent benefits for ecologically significant wetlands.
 These programs achieve such benefits through water efficiency projects, water buy-back and projects to improve wetland management.
-The WRP and RERP Programs are joint initiatives with the Australian Government - There is continuous protection and conservation of wetlands under conservation agreements and on public reserves, in wildlife refuges and on various other private and public lands - The 2008-2018 NSW National Park Establishment Plan lists wetlands as a priority - A saltwater wetland rehabilitation manual has been finalised by DECCW.
+The WRP and RERP Programs are joint initiatives with the Australian Government - There is continuous protection and conservation of wetlands under conservation agreements and on public reserves, in wildlife refuges and on various other private and public lands - The 2008-2018 NSW National Park Establishment Plan lists wetlands as a priority.